LucienShui/open-ai-search/README.md

 # Open AI Search

-> This project is still under heavy development.
+> This project is still under development.

 Open AI Search, inspired by perplexity and metaso.